Portland hosts Long Beach State to open season - WTOP News

 Portland, Oregon; Monday, 10:30 p.m.
 EST

-BOTTOM LINE: The Portland Pilots host the Long Beach State Beach for the season opener.
+BOTTOM LINE: The Portland Pilots open the season at home against the Long Beach State Beach.

-Portland went 14-19 overall a season ago while going 10-6 at home.
-The Pilots averaged 14.8 assists per game on 25.3 made field goals last season.
+Portland finished 10-6 at home last season while going 14-19 overall.
+The Pilots gave up 78.6 points per game while committing 18.4 fouls last season.

-Long Beach State finished 17-16 overall with a 6-9 record on the road last season.
-The Beach shot 45.5% from the field and 29.6% from 3-point range last season.
+Long Beach State went 17-16 overall with a 6-9 record on the road last season.
+The Beach averaged 15.0 assists per game on 28.8 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.